AmineGoumhand1/MyBlogs/src/content/posts/process-hollowing.md

         return 0;
     }
 ```
 Here, a new CONTEXT structure is allocated on the heap.
 LPCONTEXT is a pointer to a CONTEXT structure which we'll use this to hold the register values and other state information of the thread.
 The ContextFlags member of the CONTEXT structure is set to CONTEXT_FULL.
 This indicates that all parts of the thread's context should be retrieved, including the control registers, integer registers, and floating-point registers.
+Finally the GetThreadContext function is called to retrieve the context of the thread identified by proc_info.hThread.

 ### Getting the Base Address of the Suspended Process

+In process hollowing, obtaining the base address is crucial for locating the Entry Point, it helps in finding the entry point of the process's code, which can be replaced with malicious code.

 ```
     PVOID BaseAddress;